Categories

-The great white shark (scientific name: Carcharodon carcharias) is not the biggest shark (that title goes to the whale shark), but they are the largest predatory fish in the world.
+The great white shark (scientific name: Carcharodon carcharias) is not the world’s biggest shark (that title goes to the whale shark), but they are the largest predatory fish in the world.

 How big can a Great White Shark get?